Parchment, Michigan: Geography

 According to the United States Census Bureau, the city has a total area of 0.93 sqmi, of which 0.92 sqmi is land and 0.01 sqmi is water.

 Parchment is east of the Kalamazoo River.

 Demographics

 In the November 2010 gubernatorial election, 588 ballots were cast in the city of Parchment.

 Schools

-The city of Parchment has three elementary schools, one middle school, one high school, and Barclay Hills Education Center, an alternative public school.
+The city of Parchment has three elementary schools, one middle school, one high school, and Parchment Innovation Center, an alternative public school.
 Parchment High School was built in 1959 to accommodate the city's growing population.
 Prior to 1959, Parchment students went through 8th grade and then went to Kalamazoo Central High School.
 In the mid 1950s Kalamazoo Public school district was considering annexing Parchment into their district.
 Laurence Tisch, who read water meters for the city started a petition with his wife Jean Tisch to build a new High School.
 The community was successful in purchasing property and the school was built.
 The first class graduated in 1961.